 The room is dedicated to the memory of Joe Crow Shoe Sr. - Aapohsoy’yiis (Weasel Tail), who played a vital role in the development of Head-Smashed-In World Heritage Site.
 He dedicated his life to bringing cultures together.
 His wisdom and vision helped make Head-Smashed-In a place of understanding, tolerance, and celebration.
 This room is also available to book for meetings.

-We have a number of exciting temporary full-time employment opportunities for our summer season, May 1 to Sept.
-4, 2018.
-Please check the links below to find out more about each available position.
+We have a number of exciting employment opportunities for our 2019 summer season.
+Please check the links below to find out more about each available position: